9 Rich & Creamy Vegan Coffee Creamers

 The best way to ensure your creamer is made with real ingredients is, of course, to create your own homemade dairy-free coffee creamers.
 Luckily, there are several options!
 My favorite homemade coffee creamers are made with either almonds, cashews, or coconut milk.
 I have tried oat milk, but found it too chalky (maybe it was just my formula, but I still cringe when I think about it!)

 Cashew Milk Coffee Creamer – My favorite!
 Cashew coffee creamer is so easy to make.
 You just soak the nuts, blend, and done – no straining needed.
+It’s super rich and creamy and just melds so perfectly with coffee.
+My #1 for sure.

 Coconut Milk Coffee Creamer – this is a super simple way to get delicious coffee creamer on the quick.
 I whip up lite coconut milk, vanilla extract, and a dash of pure maple syrup, and that’s it!